-Those who grow much of their own food have little to fear; nor epicures who get their fruit and vegetables from the green-grocer or farmers' markets.
-But most folk are enjoying the convenience of the industrial diet with serious consequences; misery lies ahead.
+Those who grow much of their own food have little to fear; nor epicures who get their fruit and vegetables from the greengrocer or farmers' markets.
+But most folk are enjoying the convenience of the so-called "industrial diet" with serious consequences; misery lies ahead.

-Here lie the chronic degenerative diseases in wait; over 30% of the population have one or more, in large measure because the dietary fiber has been extracted from our food.
+Here lie the chronic degenerative diseases in wait; over 30% of the population have one or more, in large measure because the dietary fiber and other nutrients have been extracted from our food.

 Whole grains, green legumes and fresh vegetables are increasingly difficult to get.
 Our taste buds have been coached to expect highly-refined and processed foods.

-It also has a role in providing satiety, that sense of fullness which helps control blood-glucose; with diabetes being rampant in the world getting sufficient dietary fiber is one of the keys to wellness.
+It also has a role in providing satiety via the so-called incretin hormones; that sense of fullness which helps control blood glucose.
+With diabetes being rampant in the world getting sufficient dietary fiber is one of the keys to greater wellness.